arkhe-genesis/deep-prove/zkml/docs/src/llms-layers/layernorm.md

 Here we have that $`\mu_{i}`$ is the mean of the values on the $`i`$-th row, $`\gamma `$ and $`\beta`$ are learned constants and $`\epsilon`$ is a normalisation factor.

-## Different Formula for Standrad Deviation
+## Different Formula for Standard Deviation

 In the above equation for $`\mathrm{LayerNorm}`$ we used the formula $`\sigma = \sqrt{\frac{1}{n}\cdot \sum_{l=1}^{n}(A_{i,l} - \mu_{i})^{2} + \epsilon}`$ for the standard deviation (plus the $`\epsilon`$ normalisation factor).
 We would like to avoid multiplying by $`1/n`$ where possible because when dealing with quantised integers this introduces some error.
 To avoid this we use a different formula derived below, we write $`\hat{\mu}_{i} := n\cdot \mu_{i}`$ and $`\hat{\nu_{i}}:= \sum_{l=1}^{n} A_{i,l}^{2}`$.